MichalisLazarou/TFH_fewshot/README.md

 ## Testing with baselines
-**Run:** `python resnet18_224_models/test_res18.py --dataset $dataset --classifier $classifier` *Change the method variable in the script `test_res18.py` to compare the baselines (without hallucinator/vector hallucinator/tensor hallucinator)*
+**Run:** `python resnet18_224_models/test_res18.py --dataset $dataset --classifier $classifier` *Change the method variable in the script `test_res18.py` to compare the baselines (without hallucinator/vector hallucinator/tensor hallucinator).
+Our fine-tuned tensor hallucinator is controlled from the adapt parameter in `re18_args.py`*

 ## Contacts
 For any questions, please contact: